gjbex/Julia_good_bad_ugly/source-code/parallel/README.md

 ## What is it?

-1. `pi_distributed.jl`: Julia script to compute pi using multiple processes.
+1. `pi`: computing pi using a quadrature method.
-1. `pi_threads.jl`: Julia script to compute pi using multiple threads.
+1. `julia_set`: computing the Julia set using Distributed.